axmolengine/axmol/tools/bindings-generator/README.md

 through `-ExtraClangArguments`, for example `-DAX_ENABLE_VIDEO=1` or `-DANDROID=1`; generated C++ also preserves each module's conditional guard.

+Modules with a large template-instantiation workload can set `cpp_chunks` in their JSON configuration.
+The stable `axlua_<module>_gen.cpp` then dispatches to independently compiled shards: every shard creates its types first, all members are bound in a second pass, and enums are registered last.
+This keeps the existing public registration entry point and class-registration ordering while avoiding a single oversized compiler job.
+Successful regeneration also removes obsolete shards for that module.

 ## Clean checkout and CI workflow

 The repository contains the generator source and project file.
 It deliberately